Newburgh Taylor-mades: Hudson River League 1886, 1888, 1903–1907

-New York-New Jersey League 1913/Atlantic League 1914
+1913 New York-New Jersey League / 1914 Atlantic League

 Newburgh returned to play in 1913 and finished last in the league standings.
-The Newburgh Dutchmen became members of the six–team Class D level New York-New Jersey League, placing 6th in the 1913 standings.
-The Dutchmen finished with a record of 41–54, playing under manager Archie Marshall, finishing 24.5 games behind the 1st place Long Branch Cubans.
+The Newburgh Dutchmen became members of the six–team Class D level New York-New Jersey League, placing sixth in the 1913 standings.
+The Dutchmen finished with a record of 41–54, playing under manager Archie Marshall, finishing 24.5 games behind the first place Long Branch Cubans.
 Long Branch (65–29) was followed by the Poughkeepsie Honey Bugs (48–49), Kingston Colonials (45–46), Middletown Middies (42–51), Danbury Hatters (43–55) and Newburgh Dutchmen (41–54) in the final league standings.

 The 1914 Newburgh Hillclimbers continued league play in the renamed eight–team Class D level Atlantic League, which had been called the New York–New Jersey League a year earlier.
-Playing under managers Andrew Marshall and Todd Waterman, Newburgh finished with a 40–48 record, to place 6th in the Class D level Atlantic League final standings, finishing 21.0 games behind the 1st place Poughkeepsie Honey Bugs.
-Poughkeepsie finished in 1st place with a record of 65–31, followed by the Newark Cubans/Long Branch Cubans (59–32), Middletown Middies (47–45), Danbury Hatters (49–48), Perth Amboy Pacers (44–49), Newburgh Hill Climbers (40–48), Paterson Silk Citys (32–54) and Bloomfield-Long Branch Cubans/Asbury Park Sea Urchins (30–59) in the final standings.
+Playing under managers Andrew Marshall and Todd Waterman, Newburgh finished with a 40–48 record, to place sixth in the Class D level Atlantic League final standings, finishing 21.0 games behind the first place Poughkeepsie Honey Bugs.
+Poughkeepsie finished with a record of 65–31, followed by the Newark Cubans/Long Branch Cubans (59–32), Middletown Middies (47–45), Danbury Hatters (49–48), Perth Amboy Pacers (44–49), Newburgh Hill Climbers (40–48), Paterson Silk Citys (32–54) and Bloomfield-Long Branch Cubans/Asbury Park Sea Urchins (30–59) in the final standings.
 The league had no playoff system and folded after the 1914 season.

 Newburgh was without a minor league team until the 1946 Newburgh Hummingbirds played a partial season as members of the Class D level North Atlantic League.

 The ballparks

 In the seasons between 1903 and 1913, Newburgh minor league teams hosted minor league home games at West End Park.

 In 1914, the Newburgh Hillclimbers reportedly played home games at Driving Park.
-The site today is Delano-Hitch Stadium.
+Today, the site is still hosts baseball, with the ballpark known as Delano-Hitch Stadium.
+The ballpark is located at 401 Washington Street in Newburgh, New York.